kevinhennessy/Angular_Sig/Session 2/readme.md

 }
 ```
 #### Custom validators
-So let’s start by adding a TypeScript file with the name alphanumeric-validator.ts.
+Add a TypeScript file with the name alphanumeric-validator.ts.
 In that file first import FormControl from @angular/forms, then add the following class to that file:
 ```javascript
 export class AlphaNumericValidator {
     static invalidAlphaNumeric(control: FormControl):{ [key:string]:boolean } {